trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 (where we build special runtime dependencies for `glibc`).

 I copied `boostrap-stage2` into `bootstrap-stage1.5-gcc-unwrapped`
-and added only `gcc-unwrapped` definiton there:
+and added only `gcc-unwrapped` definition there:

 ```diff
 --- a/pkgs/stdenv/linux/default.nix